poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Solution +.#

 : The name of the relation with the name of its schema and a period beforehand.
-An example would be `EMPLOYEE.Name`{.sqlmysql}.
+An example would be `EMPLOYEE.Name`.

 Solution +.#